cbuntain/collabortweet/README.md

 #### Range-based question tasks

 The platform also supports labeling of range-based questions, sets of questions with associated scale values as the possible label options
-The task configuration file looks like this for range-based questions
+The task configuration file looks like this for range-based questions:

 	{
 		"name": "Nigeria 2014 - Emotional Ranges",